 USCIS I-9 verification #

-- Section 1 should not be completed before the employee accepted a job offer.
+- Section 1 should never be completed before the employee accepts a job offer.

 - The list of acceptable documents can be found on the last page of the form.

 - Do not send completed form to USCIS or Immigration and Customs Enforcement.

 - Form I-9 must be retained and stored by the employer either for three years after the date of hire or for one year after employment is terminated, whichever is later.